ketneth/computer-prep/README.md

 > :warning: Will abort if not run on a HP computer.
 > [Script](/scripts/BloatWareRemover.ps1)

-Removes all applications corresponding to the manufacturer, while not corresponding to the exceptions.
+Removes all applications corresponding to the manufacturer.
+(Exceptions are configured to prevent drivers removal.)

 ### WindowsUpdate.ps1